A guide to common paycheck deductions and withholdings

 Federal withholding

 Federal withholding is the money the federal government takes to meet spending and interest payments.
 In case the funds aren’t available when taxes come due on April 15, the federal government requires pay-as-you-go withholding.
-Other typical types of federal withholding include FICA and OASDI: FICA stands for Federal Insurance Contributions Act and OASDI stands for Old Age, Survivors and Disability Insurance.
-These are payments into Social Security, a mandated retirement savings program for when workers retire.
+FICA is another federal withholding that stands for Federal Insurance Contributions Act.
+FICA is made up of two taxes — Social Security and Medicare.
+Social Security may show up on your paycheck as OASDI.
+This stands for Old Age, Survivors, and Disability Insurance.
+These are payments into the mandated retirement savings program for when workers retire.
 OASDI also provides benefits to survivors of workers and disabled workers.
 Your employer makes a matching payment.

 Medicare withholding